HA4ever37/Sim800l-Nokia/README.md

   * Humitiy level (in percentage)
   * Wind speed (in Meters per Second)
 * Serial debugging a.k.a.
 SerialPassthrough
-* Autosleep when idle after a specific time (30 senconds by default)
+* Autosleep when idle after a specific time period (30 senconds by default)
-* Advanced sleep & wake up functions to minimize power consumption
+* Advanced sleep & wake up functions to minimize power consumption during sleep
 * Simple menu to navigate (Nokia Style)
 * Optimized SRAM usage (more than 50% is available for local variables)